nihalahmed/mpv-ios-scripts/README.md

 Tested with:

-* macOS 10.14.6
+* macOS 10.15.4
-* Xcode 10.3
+* Xcode 11.3.1

 ## Usage

 1. Run `./download.sh` to download and unarchive the projects' source
-2. Run `./build.sh -e ENVIRONMENT`, where environment is one of:
+2. Run `./build-ios.sh -e ENVIRONMENT`, where environment is one of:

-`development`: builds arm64 and x86_64 fat static libaries, and builds mpv with debug symbols and no optimization.
+`development`: builds x86_64 static libaries, and builds mpv with debug symbols and no optimization.

-`distribution`: builds only arm64 static libraries, adds bitcode, and adds `-Os` to optimize for size and speed.
+`distribution`: builds x86_64, armv7(iOS) and arm64 static libraries, adds bitcode, and adds `-Os` to optimize for size and speed.

+3. Run `./lipo-ios.sh` to create fat static libraries from the development and distribution architectures.

+To build for tvOS, run `./build-tv.sh` and `./lipo-tv.sh` instead.

+Alternatively, run `./build.sh` to build and create fat static libraries for iOS and tvOS from the development and distribution architectures.

 ## References